Sreekanth088/Openers-Lotion/Openers_Lotion/README.txt

 Occured error while running
 Deleted database and builded new database with same steps other team members followed Changed LotionViewModel to LotionTypeViewModel

+2024-03-07
+1025
+Foram
+I updated the login code.
+The Login is successful.